 What Is UIU Alert?

-UIU Alert is a free program that students and family members can sign up for which notifyies them of school closings and campus emergencies.
+UIU Alert is a free program that students and family members can sign up for which notifies them of school closings and campus emergencies.
 Alerts can be received by text, phone or e-mail.
-Students can sign up for UIU Alert in the Office of Student Development.
-Please click here for more information.
+Students are automatically enrolled in UIU Alert the semester of their initial enrollment.
+Students can update their information or opt out of UIU Alert through myUIU.